Associate

 Study Guide

-Salesforce Identity & Access Management Architect Study Guide (Winter '26)
+Salesforce Identity & Access Management Architect Study Guide (Spring '26)

 Your complete guide to passing the IAM Architect exam — SAML, OAuth 2.0, OIDC, SSO design, connected apps, JIT provisioning, and MFA.